 President John Mahama of Ghana Orders Recall of High Commissioner to Nigeria

-• Ghana’s President John Mahama recalled the country’s High Commissioner to Nigeria, Baba Ahmed, over allegations of electoral malpractice
+• Ghana’s president John Mahama recalled the country’s High Commissioner to Nigeria, Baba Ahmed, over allegations of electoral malpractice

 • The decision followed claims of vote-buying during the National Democratic Congress parliamentary primaries in Ayawaso East

-• The Presidency said the recall took immediate effect to preserve the integrity of public office and uphold standards of conduct
+• The presidency said the recall took immediate effect to preserve the integrity of public office and uphold standards of conduct

-President John Mahama of Ghana recalled the country’s High Commissioner to Nigeria, Baba Ahmed, following allegations of electoral malpractice during the parliamentary primaries for the Ayawaso East Constituency.
+President John Mahama of Ghana has recalled the country’s High Commissioner to Nigeria, Baba Ahmed, following allegations of electoral malpractice during the parliamentary primaries for the Ayawaso East Constituency.

-A statement issued by the Ghanaian Presidency in Accra on Saturday explained that Ahmed, who was also an aspirant in the primaries, was recalled due to his alleged involvement in voter inducement while serving as a public officer.
+A statement issued by the Ghanaian presidency in Accra on Saturday explained that Ahmed, who was also an aspirant in the primaries, was recalled due to his alleged involvement in voter inducement while serving as a public officer.

 President John Mahama recalls Ghana’s High Commissioner to Nigeria over electoral malpractice allegations.
 Photo credit: VS Alliance/Getty